kernel1337/ssj/README.md

 ## Troubleshooting

-+ Being a rolling-release distribution, Kali Linux's repositories are updated very frequently.
-Sometimes, when the packages are being migrated to the pool, you might get a `404` error finding some packages while trying to build the image or install SSJ using the Build Install command.
-The only way to resolve this as of now is to either wait a few hours and try again, or install SSJ using the Quick Install command.
 + Since the container runs with the root user privileges, the files created in the `/root` directory have the owner set to root.
 On the host Linux distribution, this directory is `/home/ssj`.
 All the files and sub directories inside `/home/ssj` will require the root user of the host Linux distribution in case any data needs to be written to or deleted from this directory.

 ## Limitations